Ergonomics for Professional Drivers

 How to adjust the driver seat

-In the first video, discover how to adjust the driver seat of a car.
+In the first video, discover how to adjust the driver seat of a sedan car.
 In the second one, Olivier demonstrates how to adjust a bus or lorry seat.

-Driving for long periods of time puts a strain on the back, and is a source of muscle and joint pain (RSI).
 It is therefore essential to adjust your seat and steering wheel ergonomically, so that your body remains as relaxed as possible.
 To make sure you don’t miss anything, follow the steps below in order:

 1. seat height: in a truck, your knees should form a 90° angle when the heels are below the knees.
 Adjust the hydraulic damping to your weight: the seat should absorb vibrations without varying too much in height.

-In the car, therefore, adjust the seat to the height of the ceiling and the door frame.
+In the car, adjust the seat to the height of the ceiling and the door frame.
 If you feel yourself slipping in the seat while driving, lower the seat gradually until you find your balance point.

 Photo représentant la hauteur d'un siège